 I love that the movie and Marvel franchise makes fun of the traditional superhero blockbusters.

-Take the trailer below as an example
+Take the trailer below as an example.

 You can hear him make jokes about how he doesn’t understand how others change so quickly, and question why a phone booth is even on the street corner in today’s modern world.

-Marvel carried this humor throughout its marketing of the original film as
+Marvel carried this humor throughout its marketing of the original film as well Deadpool 2, giving audiences the chance to connect with the character himself and not just the movie as a whole.

 Deadpool also frequently breaks the fourth wall.